 Fear of weight gain is a trigger for many people who try to quit smoking.
 Understanding that this fear could cause relapse and even failure is the first step in overcoming it.

 Your personality plays a major role in why you smoke which ultimately determines how, when, and if you will successfully become a non-smoker.
-To learn more about your personality type and the behaviours, and triggers associated with it, check out this free guide.
+To learn more about your personality type and the behaviors, and triggers associated with it, check out this free guide.